-Earth Notes: On Setting Up a Raspberry Pi 3 as Off-grid Server and WiFi AP
+Earth Notes: On Setting Up a Raspberry Pi 3 Off-grid ServerUpdated 2022-05-15 21:27 GMT.

-As of 2018/07/13 I thought that my stand-alone Technicolor TG582n router had died, though it seemed OK again after several hours powered off.
+As of 2018-07-13 I thought that my stand-alone Technicolor TG582n router had died, though it seemed OK again after several hours powered off.
 But it consumes ~8W and crashes about once per month.
 Also, since it is talking PPPoE (PPP over Ethernet) to a BT Openreach ECI Telecom ON316150 FTTC modem it doesn't need to do anything analogue, so the routing and filtering done by the Technicolor ought to be do-able by a Pi.
 Also the Pi 3 has on-board WiFi that can be used as an access point.

-Another advantage of an upgrade to the Pi 3 is a bit more speed, and a bigger range of power draw to make better use of available sunshine, etc. Though I have to see if the base consumption of a stripped back Pi 3 is still OK.
+Another advantage of an upgrade to the Pi 3 B+ is a bit more speed, and a bigger range of power draw to make better use of available sunshine, etc. Though I have to see if the base consumption of a stripped back Pi 3 B+ is still OK.

 Yet another advantage of an upgrade is moving to a newer OS distribution, allowing access to a newer Apache, HTTP/2, and various other goodies.

 So an RPi 3 Model B+ and mains and 12V power supplies and other goodies have been ordered from RS to get started.

 I'll record below as I prototype various aspects of PPPoE networking, new HTTP/2 support, etc.

 I anticipate a fair period of prototyping and testing before (re)building the production server.

 Starting with just the following RS parts, no keyboard or mouse or screen plugged in, and waiting for it to boot, settles to 2.5W power consumption measured at the mains.